MagmaCubes1133/spoti-port/README.md

 ## Spotify API Limits

 Spotify's Web API enforces rate limits.
 The exact numbers aren't published, but if too many requests are made in a short time the API will return HTTP `429 Too Many Requests` along with a `Retry-After` header indicating when you can try again.
 The export script fetches data sequentially so it generally stays well below these limits, but very large libraries may require waiting if a rate limit response is encountered.

+## YouTube API Limits

+YouTube Data API v3 enforces a daily quota system based on "units."
+By default, each Google Cloud project is granted **10,000 units per day**.
+Different API requests consume different amounts of units—for example, a search query costs 100 units, while fetching playlist or video details typically costs 1 unit per request.
+If your application exceeds the daily quota, the API will return a `403 quotaExceeded` error and you will need to wait until the quota resets at midnight Pacific Time.
+For most users, typical library import operations stay well within these limits, but very large libraries or frequent operations may require careful management of API usage.
+You can request a quota increase through the Google Cloud Console if needed.